wistia/wistia-open-docs/_posts/data-api.md

 Field   |  Description
 --------|----------------
-id    | A unique numeric identifier for the video within the system. name  | The display name of the video. stats | An object representing the aggregated embed statistics for this video.
+id    | A unique numeric identifier for the video within the system. hashed_id | A unique alphanumeric identifier for the video within the system. name  | The display name of the video. stats | An object representing the aggregated embed statistics for this video.